ReviewMyContract.aiReview My Contract

 Example Contract Language

-"The most searched NDA questions — answered in plain English."
+"The most searched NDA questions — answered with the specificity needed to inform a real decision."

 Q4: Can an NDA be enforced against someone who was not a party to it?
 Generally no — NDAs bind only the signing parties.
-However, courts in some jurisdictions can find liability against third-party recipients of misappropriated trade secrets under the "knowing receipt" theory — if a party knowingly receives and uses confidential information that they know (or should know) was misappropriated from its owner.
-The Uniform Trade Secrets Act and DTSA both cover third-party recipients who acquire trade secrets "by improper means or under circumstances giving rise to a duty to maintain its secrecy."
+However, courts in some jurisdictions can find liability against third-party recipients of misappropriated trade secrets under the "knowing receipt" theory — if a party knowingly receives and uses confidential information they know (or should know) was misappropriated.
+Both the UTSA and the DTSA (18 U.S.C. § 1839(5)) define "misappropriation" to include disclosure or use by a person who knew or had reason to know the trade secret was acquired by improper means.
+This third-party liability is distinct from — and narrower than — direct NDA breach; it requires knowledge of the misappropriation, not merely receipt of the information.

 What to Do

-NDA FAQ — 12 Common Questions Answered
+NDA FAQ — 15 Common Questions Answered

 What is the difference between an NDA and a confidentiality agreement?